prisma/language-tools/packages/vscode/CONTRIBUTING.md

 - Make a change to the syntax
 - To reload, press the reload button in VSCode ( **Developer: Inspect TM Scopes** is helpful for debugging syntax issues )

+### Dependencies

+- the version of `@types/vscode` must always be smaller or equal than the `engines.vscode` version.
+Otherwise the extension can not be packaged.

 ## Debugging

 - Set `prisma.trace.server` to `messages` or `verbose` to trace the communication between VSCode and the language server.